chango112595-cell/chango/replit.md

 # Overview

-This is a full-stack TypeScript application called "Chango AI" that provides advanced voice synthesis and accent emulation capabilities.
+This is a full-stack TypeScript application called "Chango AI" that provides advanced voice synthesis and accent emulation capabilities using its proprietary Chango Voice Engine (CVE).
 The application features a React frontend with a Node.js/Express backend, utilizing PostgreSQL for data persistence.
 The system allows users to synthesize speech with various accents, record and analyze voice samples to create custom voice profiles, and includes an interactive holographic interface with curiosity-driven AI responses.
+Chango speaks with natural, conversational responses using dynamic templates, emotional variations, and personality-driven interactions.

 # User Preferences